 I reckon this is the most important money message I can pass on to either of my children.
 It’s not how much you earn that matters – but how much you have left.
 Spending more than you bring in is a sure route to a whole heap of trouble.
-I don’t think I’d do my children any favours if I subbed them every time they wanted something that costs more than their pocket money.
-Whether they spend less and save up, or earn more doing jobs round the house, I’d like to help them understand the value of money.
+I don’t think I’d do my children any favours by subbing them every time they want to spend more than their pocket money.
+Whether they spend less and save up, or earn more doing jobs round the house, I’d like them to understand the value of money.

 Don’t spend money you can’t afford

 See that credit card?
 It’s not free money.
 You still have to pay it back.
 If some bank is willing to give you a credit limit of £2,000, that doesn’t mean you should go out and spend it.
-Much as my driving instructor said about the speed limit – it’s a guideline not a target.
-Think about what you can actually afford, and try not to spend more than that.
-Otherwise, the free money could suddenly become very, very expensive if you can’t pay your bill at the end of the month and end up paying shedloads of interest.
+As my driving instructor said about the speed limit – it’s a guideline not a target.
+Think what you can actually afford, and try not to spend more than that.
+Otherwise, the free money could suddenly become very, very expensive if you can’t pay your bill at the end of the month and get shedloads of interest added.

 Treat debt with respect

 Debt is expensive.
 Borrow money, and you have to pay interest to someone else.
 Save the money yourself – and someone else will give you money as interest instead.
 So where possible, try to spend your own money rather than borrowing from elsewhere.
 If you are going to borrow, make sure it’s for something worthwhile.
 Maybe you need the education to get a job, a car to get to work or a home to live in.
 Check the interest rates and repayments, so you don’t take on a bigger burden than you can afford to repay.
 But if you do end up with debt problems – don’t be ashamed, don’t leave it to get worse, and seek help sooner rather than later.